dojo/docs/developer/design/loader.rst

 There are two features the implementation shown above has that the has.js project does not:

-  * the cache of tests (a map from test name to test or test result) is public at has.cache
+  * the cache of tests (has.cache, a map from test name to test or test result) is public

   * the function has.add includes an optional forth parameter, force, that can be used to over-write an existing test.
-This is useful when a user configuration is allowed to override a default configuration.
+This is useful to conditionally override an existing or default configuration.

 The loader initializes the has cache with several tests (see xxx for a list of these tests).
 User configuration can override any of these and/or add more tests by specifying a has configuration variable (an object just like